hasura/graphql-engine/rfcs/mssql-event-triggers-research.md

 5. MS-SQL doesn't allow for the trigger to be created in a different schema from the target table's schema.
 For example, if a table is created in the `dbo` schema, then the trigger should also be in the `dbo` schema.
+Ref: [MSSQL Docs](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-trigger-transact-sql?redirectedfrom=MSDN&view=sql-server-ver15)

 6. In postgres, the session variables and trace context were set in runtime configurations, `hasura.user` and `hasura.tracecontext` respectively, it's